sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀Day#10:Install and Configure Splunk .md

 # 30-Day-SOC-Analyst-Challenge-2025
 This repository documents my progress through a 30-day hands-on challenge, designed to build and showcase essential SOC Analyst skills for job readiness.
 Each day features a focused lab or task to deepen understanding and practical expertise in cybersecurity operations.

-# 🚀#Day10:Install and Configure Splunk
+# 🚀 Day#10: Install and Configure Splunk

 ## Objective
 The objective of this task is to install and configure Splunk on an Ubuntu machine.
 By completing this task, will have Splunk up and running to collect and analyze security logs.